 The stakes are not the best quality.
 They never are anymore regardless of which tent you buy.
 I always recommend buying additional stakes, preferably some made of steel instead of plastic.
 Also the rainfly doesn’t cover all of the porch room.
 This isn’t really an issue unless you plan on sleeping in the screened porch room or storing something there that could be damage by the rain.
 Probably shouldn’t store that kind of stuff in the screened room anyway.

-The Coleman WeatherMaster 6 Person Tent is one of the better weather resistant tents out there.
-If you don’t like or need the screened porch feature you could just pick up a Coleman WeatherMaster 8 which is basically the same ten except with a closed in room where the screened room is on the weathermaster 6 person.
+This is one of the better weather resistant tents out there.
+If you don’t like or need the screened porch feature you could just pick up a Coleman WeatherMaster 8 which is basically the same tent except with a closed in room where the screened room is on the weathermaster 6 person.
 The screened porch is a great feature in my opinion though, but I can understand why some might not want or need it.
 This is a good Family Tent.
-Click Coleman WeatherMaster Screened 6 Tent to check if it is still 36% off and to see if free shipping is still available from Amazon.
+See if they are still available at Amazon!